Ontario and Federal COVID Regulations

 GBA is renewing efforts to persuade the federal and Ontario governments to allow an exemption or variation from the rule banning non-essential travel for US citizens who own a seasonal property in Canada in time for the 2021 cottage season, when safe to do so, and with appropriate isolation, vaccination, and other conditions.
 Arguments include the very low risk to Canadians posed by our US friends and neighbours visiting their Georgian Bay homes due to widespread vaccination of Americans and public health protocols in place at the border.

-As pressures mount on the US and Canadian governments to develop a cohesive plan to reopen the border, GBA has submitted this request to permit our American members to access their cottages, subject to conditions that will minimize the risk to Canadians.
+As pressures mount on the US and Canadian governments to develop a cohesive plan to reopen the border, GBA has submitted these requests to permit our American members to access their cottages, subject to conditions that will minimize the risk to Canadians.
 Federal government restrictions on non-essential travel at land borders are set to continue through to July 21.
 For the latest on the Ontario governments restrictions on access from Quebec and Manitoba, see here.

 GBA continues to closely monitor the situation and will follow up with the various levels of government on the issue of access for American seasonal residents as vaccination rates climb in both the US and Canada and travel restrictions are relaxed.